Publisher Subscriber (Pub-Sub) Design Pattern

 What is Publisher-Subscriber Pattern?

-The Publish/Subscribe pattern, sometimes known as pub/sub, is an architectural design pattern that enables publishers and subscribers to communicate with one another.
+The Publish-Subscribe pattern (also known as the pub-sub pattern), is a design pattern that helps publishers and subscribers to communicate with one another in a loosely coupled manner.
 In this arrangement, the publisher and subscriber rely on a message broker to send messages from the publisher to the subscribers.
 Messages (events) are sent out by the host (publisher) to a channel, which subscribers can join.

-Compared to older design patterns like message queuing and event brokers, Pub/Sub is more versatile and scalable.
-The key to this is that Pub/Sub allows messages to flow between different system components without the components knowing one other’s identities.
+Compared to other design patterns like message queues and event brokers, Pub-Sub is more versatile and scalable.
+The key to this is that Pub-Sub allows messages to flow between different system components without the components knowing one other’s identities.

-The Publish/Subscribe (Pub/Sub) model is commonly used in social networks through features such as "following."
-To better understand how this works, let's consider an example of a social network for sharing recipes.
+The Publish-Subscribe model is used in social networks through features like "following."
+To better understand how this works, let's take an example of a social network for sharing recipes.

-In this network, users can share their own recipes and follow the recipes of other users.
-When sharing a recipe, the user can categorize it by topic, such as meal or ingredient seasonality.
+In this network, users can share their recipes and follow the recipes of other users.
+When sharing a recipe, the user can categorize it by topic like meal or ingredient seasonality.
 When a user follows another user, they are subscribing to the recipes that the friend publishes.

 Subscribers, or followers, have the option to view all of the recipes published by the user they are following or only those that match their interests.
 They can also create filters to exclude certain types of recipes, such as those containing certain ingredients.